Roundtable: Should you stay or should you go?

 During these turbulent times for law enforcement, some officers are questioning whether they should remain in the profession

-The past few weeks have been incredibly challenging for law enforcement as calls mount for reform, defunding and even dismantling of police agencies.
+2020 has been incredibly challenging for law enforcement as calls mount for reform, defunding and even dismantling of police agencies.
 While there are changes that could prove positive for police, such as requests for increased training funds, it is understandable that both new and veteran officers may be questioning whether to stay in the profession.

 still one of the best ways to earn a living

 If you’re a young cop, I’m guessing that the song by The Clash is constantly playing in your head these days; you know, “Should I Stay or Should I Go?”
 But before you hang up that gun belt and turn in your badge, here are a few things to consider:

 - Don’t believe that “everyone hates the police.”
 A recent Monmouth University poll found that 71% of people are “very satisfied” or “somewhat satisfied” with their police departments.
 Only 5% of those polled said they were “very dissatisfied” with the police.
 In a new survey by the National Sheriff’s Association, 53% of respondents called for INCREASED funding for law enforcement, 26% want funding to stay the same.
 Only 11%, a tiny minority, really want to “defund the police.”

 - Pay attention to politics.
 When we’re on duty, we MUST stay apolitical.
 But off duty, you’re a voter and a citizen, pay attention to what’s happening where you work and where you live.
 If you’re working for a department where the political leadership is calling to defund and dismantle your agency or slandering you and your coworkers with words like “racist,” killers” and other despicable terms, it’s probably time to stop supporting that political party.